ebjornset/DryGen/docs/src/about/index.md

 - We use [Nuke](https://nuke.build/) as our build tool, and to generate our [Github actions](https://github.com/ebjornset/DryGen/actions).
 - We use [xunit.net](https://xunit.net/) as our test running framework
 - [Fluent Assertions](https://fluentassertions.com/) is used to assert the code is doing what we expects.
-- All out tests are written as [Behavioral specifications](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioral_specifications) using [Reqnroll](https://reqnroll.net/).
+- Most of the tests are written as [Behavioral specifications](https://en.wikipedia.org/wiki/Behavior-driven_development#Behavioral_specifications) using [Reqnroll](https://reqnroll.net/).